txerpa/django-changuito/README.md

     class Meta:
         # To ensure that the DB table is created for your app
-        db_table = 'my_app_cart'
+        db_table = 'my_shop_cart'
 ```

 Finally:

-- Make migrations: `./manage.py makemigrations changuito`
-- Syncronize the DB: `./manage.py migrate changuito`
+- Syncronize the DB: `./manage.py migrate my_shop`

-NOTE: If you define CART_MODEL changuito's initial migration will not create its default `Cart` model.
-Then we recommend to migrate after have defined it to avoid create an unnecessary DB table.

-NOTE2: Also, if you need a special checkout or extra behavior you only have to inherit from `CartProxy`
+NOTE: If you need a special checkout or extra behavior you only have to inherit from `CartProxy`
 and overwrite it.
 Then you will have to create your own middleware that uses your new proxy.

 ## Some Info

 This is from the original project that I've forked, I just renamed the project since
-is not officialy dead and continued my work on this project
+is not officialy dead and continued my work on this project.

 ```
 This project was abandoned and I got it and added tests and South migrations,